davidchen/hugo/content/posts/adding-a-parking-dashcam/index.md

 - **False recordings**: Wind, small vibrations, or passing shadows can trigger unnecessary recordings.
 - **Unnecessary use**: If the vehicle is in a secure garage, parking mode is redundant.

-That last point is the one that resonates with me the most---my personal situation calls for the ability to toggle parking mode on and off easily since my vehicle stays in a garage approximately 80% of the time (_wildly non-verifiable estimate_).
+That last point is the one that resonates with me the most—my personal situation calls for the ability to toggle parking mode on and off easily since my vehicle stays in a garage approximately 80% of the time (_wildly non-verifiable estimate_).
 In order for this toggling to happen, we'd have to be able to switch between an ACC source and a constant source, both feeding into the hardwire kit's red wire (but ensuring power delivery is mutually exclusive).

 ### Oooh, Shiny